shamshad-npti/shamshad-npti.github.io/_posts/2015-12-18-Intersection-Between-Implicit-Cruve.markdown

 ---
 Interscetion between two implicit curves
 ---
-In this post I would discuss two different method to find intersection between two implicit curves $$ f(x, y) = 0 $$ and $$ g(x, y) = 0 $$.
+I worked with GeoGebra during summer 2015, and implemented some functionality including intersection of implicit curves.
+The experience were exciting, and I learnt significantly.
+Here I would like to share a some of them, hope it may help you.
+Anyway finding intersection between simple curves are far easy; however, when we have to implement functionality that work well with a wide range of implicit equations the task becomes partially intractable and needs sophisticated approach to deal with edge and corner cases.
+Particularly, in this post I would discuss two different method to find intersection between two implicit curves $$ f(x, y) = 0 $$ and $$ g(x, y) = 0 $$.
 I would start with simple problem formulation, manual solution followed by two methods - Newton's and Broyden's method to find intersections.

 ### Problem formulation
 For two different implicit curves $$ f(x, y) = 0 $$ and $$ g(x, y) = 0 $$ find some points $$ (x_k, y_k) $$,